rks101/eglinux/README.md

 ```
 See the [referenced post](https://medium.com/@boutnaru/the-linux-process-journey-pid-0-swapper-7868d1131316).

+### `top`

 The `top` command:
-- For a real-time view of a running Linux system, use the `top` command.
-It is interactive, and the output gets updated dynamically.
+- For a real-time view of a running Linux system, use the `top` command to display Linux processes with PID, CPU, and memory usage, time elapsed since starting the processes, etc. It is interactive, and the output gets updated dynamically.
+- Avoid using top for a long time on servers with active users.
-- To get this view from the top at any instant, using `top -bn1`, and this is helpful in quiet scripts.
+- To get a point-in-time view from the top at any instant, use `top -bn1`, and this is helpful in quiet scripts.
 - To sort output from the top (by %MEM, %CPU, TIME+) using -o and the required sort option.

 ```
 $ top -bn1 -o %MEM | head -n 15                       <== Find memory hungry processes